 The food, however, was decent.
 Lou’s Mini Chirashi Don Set ($10.95)was small but it was good enough for a light lunch, as it also came with little plates of salad and pickles, as well a miso soup.

 I shared the Deluxe Sushi Set ($18.95) with Sofina.
 Although it wasn’t the best idea, as we had to fight for who would get which piece, there were some nice pieces included in the combo, such as hamachi, uni, and chopped scallops, along with tamago, unagi, hokkigai, tuna, salmon, squid, sweet prawn, and masago.
 There were 6 small pieces of tuna roll and salmon roll as well.
 The fish and seafood were fresh.
-Compared to a deluxe sushi combo at more upscale Japanese sushi place, only the hamahi and the uni were up to the standards.
+Compared to a deluxe sushi combo at more upscale can you buy xanax over the counter Japanese sushi place, only the hamahi and the uni were up to the standards.
 They made a great attempt to make their own tamago (sweet egg), and it was just okay.

 The price of nigiri on their a la carte menu is actually quite cheap, and we took advantage of it.
 We tried Mirugai ($3), Aji ($2.75), Tobiko with Quail Egg ($1.95), Ikura ($2.25), and Uni ($2.50).
 The quality was not bad as the ingredients were fresh and the sushi rice exhibited good consistency.